mmtree/make_figures_for_publication_tutorial/Tutorial 1 - basics/README.md

-## Tutorial 1 - basics
+# Tutorial 1 &ndash; basics

 This tutorial chronicles the step-by-step construction of the template figure seen below.
-We start by generating data in Matlab (or Python) and end with a single pdf (or .eps, .png, other prefered format...) of the entire panel (a, b, c) which can be easily inserted into a latex document.
+We start by generating data and subfigures in Matlab (or Python), compose subfigures and add annotations in [Inkscape](https://inkscape.org/) and end with a single pdf (or .eps, .png, other prefered format ...) of the entire panel (a, b, c) which can be easily inserted into a latex document.

-##

 <img src="figures/demo_panel.png" width="500">

-##

 This tutorial covers the following...